anodyne/docs/installation.md

 ## Updating the document root

-Nova 3 uses a more secure file structure to ensure visitors cannot access sensitive information or files and only what's necessary for serving the site to the browser.
-As a result of this change, your site's document root needs to be updated to point to the `public` folder.
+Nova 3 uses a more secure file structure to ensure visitors cannot access core files and that only what's necessary for serving the site is sent to / available in the browser.
+As a result of this change, your site's document root needs to be updated to point to the `public` folder that comes with Nova 3.
 This process only needs to be done once when you first install Nova 3 or migrate from Nova 2.

 ### cPanel

-{% note %}
-To view the latest information about managing domains with cPanel, you can view their [documentation page](https://docs.cpanel.net/cpanel/domains/domains/) about domains.
-{% /note %}

 If your host has provided cPanel to manage the server, you'll find the document root setting on the domains page.